i-sagnix/ARCH-MAN/README.md

 [ARCHMAN.md]
 - ARCH Manual with basic command tips.
-  Look up the raw file.
+  Read the markdown file in code mode.